 If they confirm that’s the problem, move toward a resolution.
 If that’s not it, say, “Can you tell me more so I can understand the issue?”
 At this stage of the interaction, make sure your subscriber feels heard and understood before bringing up a resolution.

-- Cut Through Preconceived Attitudes
+- Cut Through Preconceived Beliefs

 Have you ever spoken with someone who expected you to be disinterested, ignore their complaints and rush them off the phone?
 When someone like this is an unhappy customer, it’s difficult to get to a resolution because they have an expectation of how the interaction will go.